AronDavis/FInt/README.md

 # 🧮 FInt — FixedInteger for C#

-**FInt** (*FixedInteger*) is a simple, single-file C# utility for working with integers in a fixed, immutable, and mathematically expressive way.
-It was designed to be lightweight, dependency-free, and easily portable across projects.
+**FInt** (*FixedInteger*) is a lightweight and deterministic C# library for working with numbers in a fixed-point arithmetic style.
+With its simple, portable design, FInt is completely dependency-free and seamlessly integrates into any project requiring reliable fixed-point math.

 ---

 ## 🚀 Features

-- 📁 **Single file**: One file (`FInt.cs`) to drop into any C# project
+- 📁 **Single file**: One file (`FInt.cs`) to drop into any C# project!
 - ⚖️ **Immutable** struct-based design
 - 🔢 Easy to construct and compare fixed integers
 - 🧪 Fully tested with GitHub Actions CI
-- 🎯 Targets .NET 8.0+

 ---